Working with emails

 ~/Library/Application Support/Herd/Log/mail

-#Deleting mails
+Deleting mails

-key but if you want to get rid of a whole inbox, you can use the trash icon in the top bar of the mail window.
+You can delete single emails by selecting the email and pressing the Backspace key but if you want to get rid of a whole inbox, you can use the trash icon in the top bar of the mail window.

 If you accidentally sent thousands of emails to Herd or something is wrong, you can check the SQLite database file where Herd stores all emails.
 You can find the file at: